im-strongthany-zz/Install-NetworkMiner-Debian-/README.md

-# Install-NetworkMiner-Debian-
+Bash Script to install network miner on Debian based systems

-Installs NetworkMiner on Debian based systems.
+It's a bash script.
+Just run it